DARPA-CRITICALMAAS/sri-ta3/README.md

 sudo mount.cifs -o username=${USER},domain=sri,uid=$(id -u),gid=$(id -g) /datalake/path/to/existing/logs ./logs
 sudo mount.cifs -o username=${USER},domain=sri,uid=$(id -u),gid=$(id -g) /datalake/path/to/existing/data ./data
 ```
-*If installation succeeded without errors,* you should be able to start the docker container and run the code within it.
-An [example notebook file](./sri_maper/notebooks/predict_with_pretrained.ipynb) is provided to show how to load a pretrained model checkpoint for inference.
-You can view/run that notebook file within the docker container.
+*If installation succeeded without errors,* you should be able to run the code locally.
+While we strongly encourage using the command-line-interface (CLI) to MAPER, we provide [example notebook files](./sri_maper/notebooks/) to demonstrate one might use the built CLI from a notebook or python file.
+You can view the example notebook files to get a sense of what the CLI is capable of.
 Below are example commands to do so using the conenivence scripts.
-See advanced uses for training, etc. in later README sections.
+See [Command-Line-Interface Tutorial]() below for getting started with the CLI.
 ```bash
 # starts the docker container
 bash docker/run_docker_local.sh